American Red Cross

 Location: Indianapolis, IN

-Project Team: CSO Architects
+NTI CLIENT: CSO Architects

 Scope: Structured Cable, AV, and Security

+The American Red Cross has the goal to prevent and alleviate human suffering in the face of emergencies by mobilizing volunteers and donors.
 The same year it celebrated its 100th anniversary in Indiana, the Indianapolis Red Cross moved from its sprawling headquarters at 441 E. 10th Street to its new location in 2016.
 Their new headquarters has approximately 26,000 SF which resulted from a three-way swap of sorts.
 The city bought the old Red Cross building to relocate Fire Station 7 and city fire headquarters from their location in the 500 block of Massachusetts Avenue.

 The new Indianapolis Red Cross headquarters serves 87 counties.
 “We are 50% of the blood supply in the state of Indiana.
 We provide life-saving health and safety education, CPR, first aid,” according to CEO Chad Priest.
 “We respond to disasters domestically and internationally.
 We do five or six of those a night in Indiana, mostly home fires.”